nvicio/positionbook/README.md

 Response Codes: 200 OK, 400 Bad Request.
 ### Obtain history orders (events)
 GET to `http:/localhost:8080/positionbook/position/{accountId}?securityId=11`
+When _securityId_ param not present, return all events for given account.

 Response: List of orders (events) of given securities in an account
 ```json